cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 - **Create the "Inlet" group (top):**
   - Group Name: `Inlet`
   - Click the arrow button in the Main Shape field
-  - Select "Cylinder_1" from the Object Browser or visualization window
+  - Select "Cylinder_1" from the Object Browser or the visualization window
   - Click on the top surface of the cylinder
   - Click "Add" → "Apply"